-Nominal value of Class XLII Negotiable Obligations to be issued: ARS 6,024,952, of which:
+Nominal value of Class XLII Negotiable Obligations to be issued: ARS 6,024,952 thousand, of which:

-b) ARS 782,903 will be for subscriptions to be paid-in with Class XXIX Negotiable Obligations.

-c) ARS 0 will be for subscriptions to be paid-in with Class XXXIII Negotiable Obligations.
+- a) ARS 5,242,049 thousand will be for subscriptions to be paid-in in cash. - b) ARS 782,903 thousand will be for subscriptions to be paid-in with Class XXIX Negotiable Obligations, - c) ARS 0 will thousand be for subscriptions to be paid-in with Class XXXIII Negotiable Obligations.